Table of Content:

 The or

-special command outputs the first booleanly true value the arguments evaluate to, or
+special command outputs the first booleanly true value the

 when given no value.
 Examples: